YuliiaPolovynka/Master-Thesis/Character_And_Word_Count_Analysis_README.md

 # Character_And_Word_Count_Analysis.R - script description

 This script computes basic text statistics for Shakespeare's plays and compares them with clustering results.
-This whole code is additional analysis of plays which is not used and described in the thesis.
+This script contains additional analysis that is not discussed in the thesis.
 ## Overview

 The code includes the following steps: